-The VTTI Driver Distraction in Commercial Vehicle Operations study found that texting while driving raises a driver’s crash risk by 23 times.
+The VTTI Driver Distraction in Commercial Vehicle Operations study found that the odds of being involved in a safety-critical event are more than 23 times greater for CMV drivers who engage in texting while driving than for those who do not.
 This statistic has been touted internationally, over 20,000 hits, from the New York Times to the Ad Council to AT&T.

 Texting is not the only distraction to be a cause for concern; many other activities can take a driver’s eyes and attention off of the road.
 VTTI research has determined that the following secondary tasks drivers engage in can put them at higher risk for crashes or near crashes:

 Because of our research into distracted driving, VTTI has become an advocate of tougher laws for texting and driving and an agent for change on many federal regulations and public policy issues: